-Scholarly, Dr. Cross has had over 10 peer-reviewed journal articles published and has presented over 70 peer-reviewed abstracts at regional, national, and international professional conferences on a variety of topics, including acute sports injury decision-making and medical management of coaches, physical therapists, and physical therapy students; cardiac and acanthosis nigricans screenings of adolescent athletes; musculoskeletal imaging; service-learning; innovative teaching models; interprofessional collaboration; culturally appropriate care; community-based physical therapy interventions; recruitment and retention of physical therapists in rural areas; as well rural health policy.
+Scholarly, Dr. Cross has co-authored over 10 peer-reviewed journal articles and has presented over 70 peer-reviewed abstracts at regional, national, and international professional conferences on a variety of topics, including acute sports injury decision-making and medical management by coaches, physical therapists, and physical therapy students; various screenings of adolescent and geriatric athletes; musculoskeletal imaging; service-learning; innovative teaching models; interprofessional collaboration; culturally appropriate care; community-based physical therapy interventions; recruitment and retention of physical therapists in rural areas; as well rural health policy.
+A significant number of scholarly presentations and publications have been completed with students as co-authors.
 In addition, Dr. Cross has also co-authored book chapters on “Cultural Considerations for American Indian Cultures” in Developing Cultural Competence in Physical Therapy Practice and “Developing Health Professional Students into Rural Health Care Leaders of the Future through Best Practices” in Leadership in Interprofessional Health Education and Practice.
-Dr. Cross has also been a member of various interprofessional, rural health, student training grant teams, as well as has been the primary investigator for various public health grants, of which approximately 20 of the grants have been funded, totaling close to $2 million.
+Dr. Cross has also been a member of various interprofessional, rural health, student training grant teams, as well as has been the primary investigator for various public health and community-based grants, of which approximately 20 of the grants have been funded, totaling over $2.5 million.